parhameftekhar/Deep-learning/README.md

 # Assignment4:

 * **Part1:** In this part, a language model is trained on [Wikitext](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) using a stack of LSTMs.
-To overcome the problem of overfiting different regularization techniques are used e.g.
+To overcome the problem of overfiting, different regularization techniques are used e.g. activity regularization, temporal activation regularization.

 * **Part2:**